lharr076/insider-threat-scenario/insider_threat_exfil_sensitve_data_template.md

 ## Steps the "Bad Actor" took Create Logs and IoCs:
 1. Copy sensitive files and put in a folder called ```company PII```
 2. Move folder into temp folder in attempt to hide
-3. Open email app to prepare for data exfil
+3. Open email app to exfil data
-4. Delete the folder.

 ---